-Inherited ichthyoses, which are characterized by excessive accumulation of scale on the skin surface, are classified according to clinical and genetic criteria ( see Table: Clinical and Genetic Features of Some Inherited Ichthyoses).
+Inherited ichthyoses, which are characterized by excessive accumulation of scale on the skin surface, are classified according to clinical and genetic criteria ( see Table: Clinical and Genetic Features of Some Inherited Ichthyoses Clinical and Genetic Features of Some Inherited Ichthyoses ).
 Some occur in isolation and are not part of a syndrome (eg, ichthyosis vulgaris, X-linked ichthyosis, lamellar ichthyosis, congenital ichthyosiform erythroderma [epidermolytic hyperkeratosis]).
 Other ichthyoses are part of a syndrome that involves multiple organs.
-For instance, Refsum disease and Sjögren-Larsson syndrome (hereditary intellectual disability and spastic paralysis caused by a defect in fatty aldehyde dehydrogenase) are autosomal recessive conditions with skin and extracutaneous organ involvement.
+For instance, Refsum disease Classic Refsum disease Peroxisomes are intracellular organelles that contain enzymes for beta-oxidation.
+These enzymes overlap in function with those in mitochondria, with the exception that mitochondria lack enzymes... read more and Sjögren-Larsson syndrome (hereditary intellectual disability and spastic paralysis caused by a defect in fatty aldehyde dehydrogenase) are autosomal recessive Autosomal Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more conditions with skin and extracutaneous organ involvement.

 Clinical and Genetic Features of Some Inherited Ichthyoses

-An emollient, preferably plain petrolatum, mineral oil, or lotions containing urea or α-hydroxy acids (eg, lactic, glycolic, and pyruvic acids), should be applied twice daily, especially after bathing while the skin is still wet.
+An emollient, preferably plain petrolatum, mineral oil, or lotions containing urea or alpha-hydroxy acids (eg, lactic, glycolic, and pyruvic acids), should be applied twice daily, especially after bathing while the skin is still wet.
 Blotting with a towel removes excess applied material.

 Ichthyosis typically responds well to the topical keratolytic propylene glycol.
 To remove scale (eg, if ichthyosis is severe), patients can apply a preparation containing 40 to 60% propylene glycol in water under occlusion (eg, a thin plastic film or bag worn overnight) every night after hydrating the skin (eg, by bathing or showering); in children, the preparation should be applied twice daily without occlusion.
 After scale has decreased, less frequent application is required.
-Other useful topical agents include ceramide-based creams, 6% salicylic acid gel, hydrophilic petrolatum and water (in equal parts), and the α-hydroxy acids in various bases.
+Other useful topical agents include ceramide-based creams, 6% salicylic acid gel, hydrophilic petrolatum and water (in equal parts), and the alpha-hydroxy acids in various bases.
 Topical calcipotriol cream has been used with success; however, this vitamin D derivative can result in hypercalcemia when used over broad areas, especially in small children.